December Streets: EP (2011)

-The band's first physical release was simply entitled “EP” and was released on 20 January 2011.
-The 6 track EP was recorded at Antimotion Studio.
-4 singles followed from the EP, with fan favourite, My Name, making it to the number 1 position on 5FM's Rock Chart, as well as a spot in the top 40 in the International Chart.
-Two other singles, Fire Through the Window and Who Needs Shoes reached the top 10 charts on the local Tuks FM charts.
-EP's were sold at shows only, and given away for free under creative commons.
+The band's first physical release was simply entitled EP and was released on 20 January 2011.
+The 6-track EP was recorded at Antimotion Studio.
+Four singles followed from the EP, with fan favourite "My Name", making it to the number 1 position on 5FM's Rock Chart, as well as a spot in the top 40 on the International Chart.
+Two other singles, "Fire Through the Window" and "Who Needs Shoes" reached the top 10 charts on the local Tuks FM charts.
+The EP was sold at shows only, and given away for free under creative commons.
 Fans were encouraged to copy, share and distribute the album as much as possible.

 This Is (2012)

-In 2012 December Streets started recording their debut album, “This Is”, after signing with 2 Feet Music (a division of Sheer Sound).
+In 2012, December Streets started recording their debut album This Is after signing with 2 Feet Music (a division of Sheer Sound).
 The album consists of the rerecorded hit singles from the EP and brand new tracks written in 2012.
-It was produced and recorded at Antimotions Studio in Johannesburg and was released to the public on 2 August 2012.
+It was produced and recorded at Antimotion Studio in Johannesburg and was released to the public on 2 August 2012.
+It includes the four radio hits on national radio station 5FM, "My Name", "Fire Through the Window", "Got That Feeling" and "Thief".

-Untitled Second Album (2014)

-The second album, still untitled, is currently being recorded and produced by Francoise De Klerk and Rudolph Willemse.